Trump will attend RNC in North Carolina to accept nomination

 He’ll be returning to North Carolina in late August to accept the GOP nomination

-President Trump on Monday was pressed over his decision to abandon the portions of next month’s Republican National Convention in Jacksonville, Fla. over coronavirus concerns, telling reporters that he plans to attend part of the paired-down proceedings in North Carolina.
+President Trump on Monday was pressed over his decision to abandon the portions of next month’s Republican National Convention in Jacksonville, Fla., over coronavirus concerns, telling reporters that he plans to attend part of the pared-down proceedings in North Carolina.

 Trump, who was in North Carolina to tour a biotech center helping to develop a potential vaccine for COVID-19, confirmed that he’ll be returning to North Carolina in late August as the party nominates him for president.